Information For Electronics Recyclers

 As part of the combined registration and report, a recycler must report the weights of eligible electronics received and recycled on behalf of manufacturers under E-Cycle Wisconsin during the previous program year, along with the name(s) of the manufacturer(s).
 Only eligible electronics collected and received by the recycler during that program year may be counted.
 See Guidance on Reporting EEDs Collected and Recycled over Program Year Transitions (WA-1435) for more information.

-If you have not previously completed online forms for the DNR recycling program, you will need to complete a one-time registration process to get access to the online report system.
+If you have not previously completed online forms for the DNR recycling program, please contact us so we can help you set up a user account.

 Recyclers must also submit a mid-year report.
 The report must include the weight of eligible electronics received for recycling on behalf of manufacturers during the first six months of the current program year, along with the manufacturer names, and the total weight of eligible electronics the recycler has received in anticipation of selling the pounds to a manufacturer.
 The report is due Feb.
 1 each year.